niceume/learn_sas/HowToUseGit.md

 git clone username@host:/path/to/repository
 ```

-Add Remote Repository Information to local & Decide how you would like to call it. (remote add)
+Add Remote Repository Infoation to local & Decide how you would like to call it. (remote add)
 ======================================

 * Git is assuming the situation where there are local repository and remote repository.